neusman1/dvrk-calibration/README.md

 # Calibration for dVRK
 (This readme is incomplete and undergoing edits)

-## Creating a predictive model to evealuate tooltip deflection
+## Creating a predictive model to evaluate tooltip deflection

 All force compliance work can be found in the folder named: "JointForceTesting" all other folders can be disreguarded as old work.